Women, Plan for a Year of Wellness

 Nearly 13 percent of women in the United States will develop breast cancer leaving site icon at some point during their lifetime.
 Women who have a personal history of breast disease or a strong family history can face a higher risk.

 Still, risk factors don't tell the whole story.
-According to the American Cancer Society, leaving site icon “Having a risk factor, or even several, does not mean that you will get the disease.
+According to the American Cancer Society, “Having a risk factor, or even several, does not mean that you will get the disease.
 Most women who have one or more breast cancer risk factors never develop the disease, while many women with breast cancer have no apparent risk factors (other than being a woman and growing older).”

 Ovarian Cancer

-In its early-stage, it rarely causes any symptoms.
+There is no screening test for ovarian cancer.
+And early on, it rarely causes any symptoms.
 Even advanced-stage ovarian cancer may cause few symptoms.
 Symptoms tend to be non-specific.
 Bloating, abdominal pain and gut issues are often mistaken for constipation or irritable bowel.

 • Family history